TheFairywarrior/config_con/README.md

 # Config Connector
 The concept of the Configurable Connector is to be as modular as possible.
 Each module will control a different segment of the connection and publishing of the data.

+## Setup
+To setup the Configurable Connector, you will need to have [GoLang](https://golang.org/doc/install) version 1.18 or higher installed.

+### Documentation
+For full documentation on the configuraable connector look into the [docs](docs/README.md) folder.

+To view the drawio files that contain the diagrams for the configurable connector, you will need to either install the drawio plugin for VSCode or go to [draw.io](https://app.diagrams.net/) and open the files from there.

 ## Architecture

 ### Queue Objects